Translate English to Vietnamese / Overseas Vietnamese translate biology textbook to help students at home

 I first met Professor Guenter Giesenfeld at an international conference on promoting Vietnamese literature more than a year ago.
 Our paths crossed again after Le Minh, 3d rendering

-3d rendering: Vietnamese attractions used to create Neverland.
-But did you know?
-3d rendering, A scene capturing a paddy field in the Trang An Scenic Landscape Complex in the northern province of Ninh Binh is also featured short story collection, “Small Tragedies,” translated by Giesenfeld and Marianne Ngo, won a notable translation grant from the society for the promotion of African, Asian and Latin American literature in Germany this year.
+3d rendering: Vietnamese attractions used to create 3d rendering, A scene capturing a paddy field in the Trang An Scenic Landscape Complex in the northern province of Ninh Binh is also featured short story collection, “Small Tragedies,” translated by Giesenfeld and Marianne Ngo, won a notable translation grant from the society for the promotion of African, Asian and Latin American literature in Germany this year.